ctomkow/gluetube/README.md

 ## pipeline development

 You are meant to develop your own pipelines in python for gluetube.
 The following is a brief description of how to get your development environment setup.
+These instructions assume you use **VS code** and **docker**.

 1. `docker pull ctomkow/gluetube`